physion/policy.ovation.io/docs/policies/key_definitions.md

 * *Organization*: For the purposes of this policy, the term “organization” shall mean Physion.

-* *Partner*: Contractual bound 3rd party vendor with integration with the Physion Platform.
+* *Partner*: Contractual bound 3rd party vendor with integration with the Ovation Platform.
 May offer Add-on services.

-* *Platform*: The overall technical environment of Physion.
+* *Platform*: The overall technical environment of Ovation.

 * *Protected Health Information (PHI)*: Individually identifiable health information that is created by or received by the organization, including demographic information, that identifies an individual, or provides a reasonable basis to believe the information can be used to identify an individual, and relates to:
 	* Past, present or future physical or mental health or condition of an individual.